sourcey/sourcey.com/source/2014-01-29-libsourcey.markdown

 * Generate Xcode project using CMake, as described above.
 * Launch Xcode, locate and open LibSourcey.xcodeproj.
 Select "Debug", build the BUILD_ALL target (Cmd-B), select "Release" and build it too.

+## Examples

+There is also plenty of examples available in the `samples` and `tests` folder of each module for you to sink your teeth into.
+Also, check out the [PacketStream API](http://sourcey.com/libsourcey-packetstream-api) article to get a feel for the LibSourcey way of doing things.

 ## Contributing

 1. [Fork LibSourcey on Github](https://github.com/sourcey/libsourcey)